SamuelDavis/notes/Ego.md

 The Mother's Gaze plays a critical role in the foundations of the Ego.
 Failure to found the ego in a consistent, positive Gaze can cripple development.
 ## Autism

-If the Subject is not firmly cemented during the Mirror Stage, autistic symptoms can manifest.
+If the Subject is not firmly cemented during [[The Mirror Stage]], autistic symptoms can manifest.
 Communication must be directed from a Subject to a Subject.
 When a child has no Subject, then they may be able to use words, but not [[Communitcation|communicate]].
 ## Misc

 The Subject consists of the Imaginary, the Symbolic, and the Real